imagekit-developer/imagekit-php/README.md

 This API can list all the uploaded files and folders in your [ImageKit.io](https://docs.imagekit.io/api-reference/media-api) media library.

-Refer to the [list and search file API](https://docs.imagekit.io/api-reference/media-api/list-and-search-files) for a better understanding of the **Request & Response Structure**.
+Refer to the [list and search file API](https://docs.imagekit.io/api-reference/media-api/list-and-search-files) for a better understanding of the **request & response structure**.

 #### Example
 ```php